 MEMORY LANE: A massive gallery of pictures from New Year's Eve celebrations from the archives

-It will be a very different New Year's Eve this year with pubs, clubs and restaurants closed.
+It was a very different New Year's Eve this year with pubs, clubs and restaurants closed.

 So here is a trip down memory lane with a huge gallery of pictures of New Year's Eve celebrations in Offaly from the Offaly Express Archives.